 - Helps to maintain a healthy weight

-I have a yummy protein shake most mornings for breakfast with coconut water, banana, peanut butter, cocoa and oats.
+I have a yummy protein shake most mornings for breakfast with coconut water, banana, peanut butter, cocoa and oats increase your protein levels.
 Jelly Bean loves it too, which of course makes me very happy.

 Do you have any great ‘protein’ recipes you would recommend?